ClickerMonkey/Gamesol/README.md

 - N-Puzzle [wiki](http://en.wikipedia.org/wiki/15_puzzle)
 - Peg Solitaire [wiki](http://en.wikipedia.org/wiki/Peg_solitaire)

-How do you use gamesol to solve your game?
+SO, How do you use gamesol to solve your game?

 There are two classes to implement: Move and State.